 Goodwill arose during 2005 with the acquisition of the Shell Propane Plant in Grand Bahama.
-The recoverable amount of this cash-generating unit is determined based on a value-in-use calculation which uses financial budgets approved by the Directors covering a five-year period, and a discount rate of 11% (2016: 11%) per annum.
+The recoverable amount of this cash-generating unit is determined based on a value-in-use calculation which uses financial budgets approved by the Directors covering a five-year period, and a discount rate of 14% (2017: 11%) per annum.
 The business has continued to operate on a satisfactory basis, but without achieving any significant increase in market share because it remains the only supplier of the product.

 Cash flow projections during the budgeted period are based on consistent gross margins throughout the budgeted period.
-The cash flows were projected over the 5 year discrete period based on an annual growth rate of 1% (2016:1%) per annum.
-The annual growth rate is estimated by management based on the annual GDP growth rate.
+The cash flows were projected over the 5-year discrete period based on an annual growth rate of 1% (2017:1%) per annum.
+The annual growth rate is estimated by management based on the annual GDP growth rate adjusted for any entity specific considerations.
 The Directors assessed the key assumption and concluded that reasonable changes in the key assumptions described would not cause the aggregate carrying value to exceed the aggregate recoverable amount resulting in an impairment of the goodwill.